eSentire media contact

 - DNS spoofing, when an attacker tries to reconfigure devices to trust a malicious DNS server, saw a 500 percent increase over 2017

 - Devices manufactured by 3COM and Cisco received the largest number of brute force attack attempts

 The eSentire Threat Intelligence team used data gathered from 2,000+ proprietary network and host-based detection sensors distributed globally across multiple industries.
-Raw data was normalized and aggregated using automated machine-based processing methods.
+Raw data were normalized and aggregated using automated machine-based processing methods.
 Processed data was reviewed by a visual data analyst applying quantitative analysis methods.
 Quantitative intelligence analysis results were further processed by a qualitative intelligence analyst resulting in a written analytical product.

-eSentire’s 2018 Threat Report provides a yearlong overview, analyzing all cyber threat events investigated by the eSentire Security Operations Center (SOC), while addressing three key areas: threat types, threat volume and attack types.
-Each topic is divided into multiple sections, including visual data analysis, written analytical analysis, practical recommendations and key assumptions.
+eSentire’s 2018 Threat Report provides a yearlong overview, analyzing all cyber threat events investigated by the eSentire Security Operations Center (SOC) while addressing three key areas: threat types, threat volume, and attack types.
+Each topic is divided into multiple sections, including visual data analysis, written analytical analysis, practical recommendations, and key assumptions.

 eSentire® is the largest pure-play Managed Detection and Response (MDR) service provider, keeping organizations safe from constantly evolving cyber attacks that technology alone cannot prevent.
 Its 24x7 Security Operations Center (SOC), staffed by elite security analysts, hunts, investigates and responds in real-time to known and unknown threats before they become business disrupting events.
 Protecting more than $5.7 trillion AUM in the financial sector alone, eSentire absorbs the complexity of cybersecurity, delivering enterprise-grade protection and the ability to comply with growing regulatory requirements.
 For more information, visit www.esentire.com and follow @eSentire.